instana/openapi/spec/descriptions/putCustomEventSpecification.md

-This endpoint creates or updates the Custom Event Specification
+This endpoint creates or updates a Custom Event Specification.

 ## Mandatory Parameters:

-- **eventSpecificationId(Path Parameter):** A unique identifier for each custom event
+- **eventSpecificationId (Path Parameter):** A unique identifier for each custom event

-- **id:** Same as the eventSpecificationId

 - **name:** Name for the custom event